LambdaInnovation/AnnotationRegistry/doc/Document.md

 * EventHandler<br/>
     Forge and FML event handler.
 Use ```RegEventHandler``` on classes or public static fields.
 * MessageHandler<br/>
+    Network message handler.
+The mod must have a ```SimpleNetworkWrapper``` field (no matter static or not) with ```@RegMessageHandler.WrapperInstance``` on it.
+The registry system use IDs starting from 100, so the mod itself can also register IMessageHandler.
 * SubmoduleInit<br/>
     Submodule in the mod that have an ```init``` function to be called when the mod is loadded.
 Use ```RegSubmoduleInit``` on classes or public static fields.
 * Entity<br/>